AdobeDocs/commerce-cloud-tools/src/pages/docker/test/code-testing.md

 ## Run tests

+Before you run tests, you must prepare your Docker environment and update the test configuration file.
+See [Prepare the test environment](#prepare-the-docker-environment-for-testing).
 By default, functional tests produce a short output.
 You can receive more detailed output by editing the `codeception.dist.yml` test configuration file to set the `printOutput:` property to `true`.

 ```yaml
 modules: